User-Shabab/2024-GCSE-Revision/All/Physics paper2.md

 ## Transverse and Longitudinal
 ```
-Transverse (NOT NEED MEDIUM): Direction of energy transfer is parallel to oscillations
+Transverse (NOT NEED MEDIUM): Direction of energy transfer is perpendicular to oscillations
-Eg: Ripple waves
+Eg: Ripple waves, EM waves, S-waves

-Longitudinal (NEEDS A MEDIUM): Direction of energy transfer is perpendicular to oscillations
+Longitudinal (NEEDS A MEDIUM): Direction of energy transfer is parallel to oscillations
-Eg: Sound waves
+Eg: Sound waves, P-waves
 ```

 ## Features of a wave